 - Do not use underlining or capitalization for emphasis.

 - Simple tables, graphs and figures may be included.
 The image will be scaled from its original size so the abstract will fit into its allotted space.
-The size of the scaled image will be the printed size in the final program book.

 - There is a limit to 1 image file per abstract.

 - The use of black and white for images (e.g., graphs and figures) is strongly encouraged.

 - All oral abstract and poster presenters must disclose conflicts of interest or perceived conflicts of interest at the time of presentation.
 Oral abstract presenters will be asked to include a slide at the beginning of the presentation to be shown for approximately 15 - 30 seconds disclosing potential conflicts of interest or stating that there were no conflicts.
 Poster presenters will be asked to include a similar statement at the bottom of the poster.

 - For compliance with Continuing Medical Education (CME) rules, all materials used in live programs and enduring formats must adhere to the following requirements:

 - Educational materials that are part of a CME activity cannot contain any advertising, trade name, or product-group message.
 (2004 ACCME SCS 4.3).

 - Use of product brand names is not permitted.